Seasonal & Part-time Interpreters

 Each spring/summer Georgia State Parks and Historic Sites hires seasonal and part-time interpreters to conduct interpretive programs and recreational activities for park visitors.
 A seasonal interpreter's responsibilities include leading hikes or tours, conducting nature programs and campfire programs, leading games and other recreational activities and conducting a Junior Ranger Day Camp for children.

 Part-time interpreters conduct interpretive programs and recreational programs as well as planning and coordinating special events and working with visiting school groups.
 Part-time postions are year-round with fewer work hours during the winter months.

-All new interpreters are required to attend a three-day orientation May 14-16, 2013 at Little Ocmulgee State Park in McRae, Georgia.
+All new interpreters are required to attend a three-day orientation May 20-22, 2014 at Little Ocmulgee State Park near McRae, Georgia.
 Lodging and meals are provided at the three-day training.

-The pay rate for seasonal and part-time interpretive staff is $10/hour.
+The pay rate for seasonal and part-time interpretive staff is $9-$10/hour.
 Some sites have free housing available at the Park - refer to the availability chart.

 Applicants must have completed college or have at least a Junior standing in an appropriate field of study.
 Areas of study that would be most appropriate include Outdoor Recreation and Interpretation, Environmental Education, Natural Resources, Biology/Ecology, History or other related field.
 Previous experience is desired.
 Applicants must have strong communication skills and be able to work independently.

 © 2014 - Georgia Department of Natural Resources